The best mobile games to play now: iOS and Android

-You can read our Before Your Eyes review to see what else we had to say about it, or read our Before Your Eyes interview to learn all about the developers and how they ended up partnering with Netflix to get this award-winning game onto mobile devices.
+You can read our Before Your Eyes review to see what else we had to say about it.

 It's a gatcha game, which means the gameplay loop revolves around in-game currency being spent to receive a random in-game item.
-With new items coming out all the time it might seem a little daunting to start now, but many people do, and there are plenty who swear it's never too late to start Genshin!
+With new items coming out all the time, it might seem a little daunting to start now, but many people do, and there are plenty who swear it's never too late to begin Genshin!

 Wayward Souls is a fantasy adventure game that somewhat resembles the old top-down Zelda series, with a gameplay loop more akin to a roguelike.
 The challenge of this game is a step up from all we've mentioned so far, but we thought it was time to include something that tests your abilities.